phoebeschmidt/roshanai/README.md

 What we've got here:

-BPM - Code to detect heartbeats and put the pulses out on the network avr - Code that runs on the 8-output relay driver boards (see eagle files in flg-svn) avr-proportional - code that runs on the proportional valve driver board (no eagle files ... yet) test-proportional - Android code for running the proportional valve driver board.
+BPM - Code to detect heartbeats and put the pulses out on the network<br>
+avr - Code that runs on the 8-output relay driver boards (see eagle files in flg-svn) avr-proportional - code that runs on the proportional valve driver board (no eagle files ... yet) test-proportional - Android code for running the proportional valve driver board.
 Can run on any android device, requires standard FTDI USB to 485 cable to connect with board